kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 47: April 17, 2020

+**Today's Progress**: I worked a bit on the Node.js course on Pluralsight and I worked on my portfolio project in Angular.

+**Thoughts**: I can say that today was waay better than yesterday because I had stable internet all day and I could work on my portfolio website and it was productive.

+Side Note: I'm so enjoying this Lauren Jaugueri new vibe.
+50ft is a bop !

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/kaio-rosa-angular-website/commit/b1b1e5f105e4824a7953619e5b4edabec9e65842)

+---

 ### Day 46: April 16, 2020

 **Today's Progress**: I finsihed the MEAN course on Udemy. it's very rewarding to finish another one, I personally have a LOT of courses to go through.
 I started the Advanced Node.js on Pluralsight and I hope I can learn Node more in depth.